mcneel/rhino.inside/Autodesk/Revit/README.md

 1. Use the _Rhino_ icon into the Add-Ins tab to open Rhino editor window.
 2. Create some geometry in Rhino.
-3. Click on the button you will found on the _Rhinoceros_ panel called _Sample 6_.
+3. Click on the button on the _Rhinoceros_ panel called _Sample 6_.
-4. You should have a preview of Rhino geometry into the Revit view.
+4. You should have a preview of Rhino geometry in the Revit view.

 ### Sample 5
 ![](doc/Sample5.gif)

 1. Open the ribbon tab called Add-Ins.
-2. Click on the button you will found on the _Rhinoceros_ panel called _Grasshopper_.
+2. Click on the button on the _Rhinoceros_ panel called _Grasshopper_.
 3. Open the _Revit_ tab in the Grasshopper toolbar.
 3. Enjoy!!